 Dalton was all smiles, and understandably so.
 It was a pretty hilarious, yet genuine gesture.
 The 30-year-old signal caller was also about business on the field, too.

 With a 57-yard touchdown pass to John Ross on the game's opening possession and another 14-yard touchdown pass to A.J.
 Green later in the first quarter, the veteran looked dialed in, completing 11 of 16 passes for 180 yards and those two scores.

-Dalton and his wife JJ returned the favor by making a donation to the Roswell Park Comprehensive Cancer Center in Buffalo and made a surprise appearance for the ribbon-cutting ceremony Sunday morning.
+Dalton and his wife JJ returned the favor by making a donation to the Roswell Park Comprehensive Cancer Center in Buffalo and made a surprise appearance for the ribbon-cutting ceremony, according to the Bengals social media.